 11. Provide additional services

-Additional services, above and beyond your core business offering, can make a big difference when it comes to giving your customers a reason to stay.
-Think of services you can provide services that enable them to scale their business and improve their revenue.
+Additional services, above and beyond your core business offering, can make a big difference when it comes to giving your customers reasons to stay.
+Think how you can provide services that enable them to scale their business and increase revenue.

-This will give you an opportunity to build trust, and show how your products work —thus, giving your customers a chance to interact with you as well.
+This builds trust, and demonstrates how your products work — giving your customers a chance to interact with you as well.

-You can develop useful tools and give to them for free.
+Develop useful tools and give them away for free.

 For example, HubSpot offers inbound marketing software and automation tools for online marketers.
-The company provides helpful resources as well as how these tools can be effectively and efficiently used.
+The company provides helpful resources, as well as useful information on how these tools can be used effectively.

 The reality is, a customer who is well educated in your offering is less likely to churn.
-More importantly, an educated and informed customer can refer other customers to your business.
-So take it seriously.
+Just as importantly, these same customers can refer other customers to your business.

-Great customer experience should be the focus of every forward-thinking company.
-If you treat your customers well they’re more likely to stick around.
+Great customer experience should be central to the strategy of every forward-thinking company.
+If you treat your customers well, they’re much more likely to stick around.
 In the end, they may even become advocates, referring other customers to you and helping your business grow.